paulcuth/esp8266-cli/README.md

 # An ESP8266 command line interface.
-Adminstister the file system and more on an ESP8266 that is flashed with [NodeMcu firmware](https://github.com/nodemcu/nodemcu-firmware).
+Administer the file system and more on an ESP8266 that is flashed with [NodeMcu firmware](https://github.com/nodemcu/nodemcu-firmware).

 ## Install
 ```